Author: Rev Mark Brown

 To stimulate conversation, the author presents some provocative predictions of how the web might influence the production, understanding and appreciation of the Bible.

-The paper was presented at the symposium: Christianity in the Digital Space, at St. John's College, Durham, UK, July 2009.
-Notes on the subsequent discussion can be found here.
+The paper was presented at the symposium: Christianity in the Digital Space, at St. John’s College, Durham, UK, July 2009.